Research Requirements

 Fourth year residents are expected to submit their finished projects to local, regional, and national meetings for poster and or oral presentations as well as to journals for publication.

 Our research process is streamlined to promote residents’ scholarly activity.
-Residents also have rotation blocks in which a portion of that time is dedicated to complete resident research [PGY -1 , PGY-2, PGY-4].
+Residents also have rotation blocks in which a portion of that time is dedicated to complete resident research [PGY-2 and PGY-3].

-The Department of Obstetrics & Gynecology hosts Resident Research Day, annually, on the first Friday of June.
+The Department of Obstetrics & Gynecology hosts Resident Research Day, annually, during the first week of June.
 This event allows our PGY-2 and PGY-3 residents to present their research projects and discuss the results with the MSM community.
 This year's Resident Research Day was a hybrid virtual and in-person event with high engagement.

-Our keynote speaker and judge, Dr. Jeffrey Hines, Medical Director and Diversity, Inclusion and Health Equity Chief of the Division of Gynecologic Oncology at Wellstar Health System in Lawrenceville, GA, presented his presentation titled, “Driving a Framework to Address and Eradicate Racism in Medicine.”
-Dr. Hines's framework provided our residents and faculty additional tools to think critically and creatively on how to continue moving forward Morehouse School of Medicine's vision of leading the creation and advancement of health equity.
+Our keynote speaker and judge, Dr. Natalie Hernandez-Green, Associate Professor in the MSM Department of Obstetrics and Gynecology and Executive Director of the Center for Maternal Health Equity, gave a wonderful presentation titled, “HeartFelt Solutions: Preconception Counseling for Maternal Health Cardiovascular Equity.”
+Dr. Hernandez-Green's lecture provided our residents and faculty tools to think critically and creatively on how to continue moving forward Morehouse School of Medicine's vision of leading the creation and advancement of health equity and justice.

 Click the image of the Resident Research Day brochure below to read more about the history of the OBGYN Department and for a list of current resident research projects.